top of page

 Angus Armstrong

-Trombone and Music Director
+Trombone and assistant Music Director

 From 1981 - 1993, he played with the Royal Canadian Mounted Police Band.
 From 1986 - 1993, he became a member of the 8 piece “Bison Band”, as trombonist, keyboardist, vocalist, and arranger.